 The Social and Medical Adoption Forms

 The social and medical adoption forms are the first forms you receive from your adoption professional.
 Your adoption professional will use this adoption paperwork to get to know you and understand your situation.

 You’ll be asked to include information such as:

 - The state you live in and your address

-- The name of the birth father and your relationship to him
+- The name of the birth father and your relationship with him

 - And more

-The information that you provide on your social and medical history form is completely confidential.
-Your adoption specialist will need this information in order to provide you as much help as they can during the adoption.
+The information you provide on your social and medical history form is confidential.
+Your adoption professional will use this information to support you during the adoption.

-Your adoptive family preferences form will be one of your top priorities as you learn how to begin the adoption process.
-When you are a prospective birth mother, one of your biggest responsibilities will be finding the best adoptive family for your baby.
-With this form, you can decide:
+As a prospective birth mother, one of your biggest responsibilities is finding the best adoptive family for your baby.

 - The adoptive family’s race and age